Is Candy Corn Vegan? What Alpha Gals Need to Know

 Beeswax

 Beeswax is a natural wax produced by honeybees.
 Worker bees secrete the wax to build the honeycomb structures within the hive.
 In candy corn, beeswax is often used as a glazing agent to give the candy a shiny appearance.
-While beeswax is alpha-gal friendly, it’s not vegan because it’s an animal byproduct.
+While beeswax is alpha-gal friendly, this is not allowed in vegan versions of candy corn because it’s an animal byproduct.

 A bowl of carnauba wax flakes on top of carnauba palm leaves.